silicom-ltd/STS_HelmCharts/README.md

-The tsyncd default values are in charts/sts-silicom-0.0.1/values.yaml
+NOTES: The tsyncd default values are in charts/sts-silicom-0.0.1/values.yaml

 ## Add helm repository from github.io